phalcon/documentation/docs/datamapper.md

 ##### Flags

-Certain databases also accept specific flags.
-Those can be set using the `setFlags()` method.
+You can set flags recognized by your database server using the `setFlag()` method.
+For example, you can set a MySQL `LOW_PRIORITY` flag as follows:

 ```php
 $delete